Toward a Spectral Theory of Cellular Sheaves: Spectra of Sheaf Laplacians

-One reason for the study of the normalized graph Laplacian is that its spectrum is bounded above by 2.
-A similar result holds for up-Laplacians of normalized simplicial complexes \cite{horak_spectra_2013}: the eigenvalues of the degree-$k$ up-Laplacian of a normalized simplicial complex are bounded above by $k+2$.
+One reason for the study of the normalized graph Laplacian is that its spectrum is bounded above by 2~\cite{chung_spectral_1992}, and hence normalized Laplacian spectra of different graphs can be easily compared.
+A similar result holds for up-Laplacians of normalized simplicial complexes~\cite{horak_spectra_2013}: the eigenvalues of the degree-$k$ up-Laplacian of a normalized simplicial complex are bounded above by $k+2$.
 This fact extends to normalized sheaves on simplicial complexes.
+This result and others in this paper will rely on the Courant-Fischer theorem, which we state here for reference. \begin{definition} Let $A$ be a self-adjoint operator on a Hilbert space $\Vspace$.
+If $x \in \Vspace$, the \style{Rayleigh quotient} corresponding to $x$ and $A$ is